Day 1

 - Attendees will gain a clearer picture of where engineering skill demand is heading and how to adapt their organisations to stay competitive.

-Conversations
+Roundtable Conversations

-Mario Duhanic, CTO, krisenchat
+Mario Duhanic, CTO

-Conversations sessions need to be experienced in-person and are crafted to be participatory and stimulating.
+*These sessions need to be experienced in-person and are crafted to be participatory and stimulating.
+You’ll be with peers to share ideas and learn from each other.

 Presentation – Challenger Safety: The Missing Link in Your Innovation Playbook